imsys/JSON-ADVPL/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
+You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-## Why GPL?

-To understand why I used GPL instead of LGPL in this library, read this: <https://www.gnu.org/philosophy/why-not-lgpl.html>.

-It's very easy to make your code free, you can find instructions here: <http://www.gnu.org/licenses/gpl-howto.html>

-If you need help, you can contact me by email:

-arthur at life.net.br